-Bridget Hunt was born in Edmonton.
+Bridget Hunt was born in Edmonton, Alberta.
 She spent her school years living in Saskatoon and commuting to Calgary for lessons with Dr. Lise Elson.
-After a year of living in Australia with her family, Bridget went to Indiana University to complete her Bachelor’s degree under Miriam Fried.
-She then continued her education in New York at Manhattan School of Music, where she completed her Master’s degree with Sylvia Rosenberg.
+After a year of living in Australia with her family, Bridget went to Indiana University to complete a bachelor’s degree under Miriam Fried.
+She then continued her education in New York at Manhattan School of Music, where she completed a master’s degree with Sylvia Rosenberg.
 Bridget’s other teachers include Ani Kavafian, Lorands Fenyves, and Paul Biss.

-Bridget has been a prize winner in the CIBC Nationals, the Canadian Music Competition and was the grand prize winner of the Eckhardt-Gramatte Competition.
-This enabled Bridget to perform in a cross-Canada recital tour before beginning her career in the Toronto Symphony in the fall of 1994.
+Bridget has been a prize winner in the CIBC Nationals and the Canadian Music Competition, and was the grand-prize winner of the Eckhardt-Gramatté Competition.
+This enabled Bridget to perform in a cross-Canada recital tour before beginning her career in the Toronto Symphony Orchestra in the fall of 1994.

 Give to the TSO